How to invest in dividend stocks in the UK

 How do dividends work?

 The size of the dividend you will receive is determined by the company’s performance and the number of shares you have.
-Dividends are usually calculated as a percentage of a company’s earnings, and the amount you receive is often referred to as the “dividend payout ratio”.
+Dividends are usually calculated as a percentage of a company’s profit (earnings), known as the “dividend payout ratio”.

 Dividends can only be paid from a company’s profits for the current year or profits it has retained from previous financial years.